siefca/attribute-filters/docs/USAGE.md

   # =>  #<ActiveModel::AttributeSet: {"id", "username", "email", "password", "language", "created_at", "updated_at"}>
 ```

-Be aware that this method requires that the used ORM has `attributes` data structure available for any model object.
+Be aware that this method requires that the used ORM has `attributes` method available for a model object.

 Instead of `all_attributes` you may also use the alias:

   * `all_attributes_set`

 or call the instance method `attribute_set` without arguments.

+The `all_attributes` synopsis is really:

+  * `all_attributes(simple = false, no_presence_check = true)`

+First argument (`simple`) causes the method to not wrap the result in a transparent proxy
+object that brings some syntactic sugar (explained later).

+Second argument (`no_presence_check`) causes the method to not
+check if each attribute exists by verifying presence of its accessor
+in case of semi-real attributes set that is merged into the resulting set.

 #### `all_accessible_attributes` ####